-This is wrong; Shingles is a viral infection of a nerve and has nothing to do with being “nervous.”
+Herpes Zoster is commonly called Shingles is a viral infection of a nerve and has nothing to do with being “nervous.”
 Shingles (Herpes Zoster) is a nerve infection caused by the chicken pox virus.
 Shingles are treated by Dr. DeEtta Gray in her Bellveue office for patients from Bellevue, Redmond, Kirkland, Seattle and throughout the Northwest.

 Shingles results from activation of a chicken pox virus that has remained in your body since you had chicken pox – perhaps many years ago.
 The virus activation is limited to a nerve root.
 That accounts for the pattern of the rash, which always stops at the body’s mid-line.
 The nerve involvement explains the stinging, burning, or pain common in shingles.
 Some patients have discomfort before the rash appears.

 The rash of Shingles begins as red patches that soon develop blisters.
 The blisters may remain small or can become large.
 They heal in 2 – 4 weeks.
 They may leave some scars.

 Is Shingles contagious?

 You don’t have to quarantine yourself.
 Until your rash has healed, however, you should keep away from persons who have never had chicken pox.
 Small children or infants can catch chicken pox from someone with Shingles.
 Persons whose resistance is lowered by illness or certain medications can also catch Shingles.
 Contact with healthy adults appears safe.

 Most cases of Shingles are treated with an antiviral medicine.
 Our physician will also try to make you comfortable while healing.
 If you have burning or discomfort, take aspirin or a similar painkiller.